Real estate marketing strategies are everywhere.

 Your website is the home base for your real estate business.
 It’s the place that each real estate marketing strategy leads potential clients.

 They get advice and learn to trust you — even if they haven’t met you yet.
-They hear from clients with reviews that you curated from other sites.
+They hear from previous clients with online reviews that you curated from other sites.

 Real estate developer David Zarrett shared (in this clever graphic) how client perceptions can get all mixed up when…

 A good website design helps you tell the story of who you are and what you do in a way that people connect to you.

-Running ads or building a social media following without first focusing on an optimized website is throwing money away.
+Running paid advertising or building a social media following without first focusing on an optimized website is throwing money away.

-Making sure you have a site that can effectively do all this is your first step in creating an effective marketing strategy for real estate.
+Making sure you have a site that can effectively do all this is an essential part of creating an effective marketing strategy for real estate.